 How does it work?

-The franchisee will pay the franchisor an initial fee for the licence to sell their product of service.
-The average cost of opening a franchise in 2010 was £46,700, although these initial fees will vary according to the business sector you are in.
+The franchisee will pay the franchisor an initial fee for the licence to sell their product or service.
+The average cost of opening a franchise in 2019 was £42,200, although these initial fees will vary according to the business sector you are in.